sci-comp/Sky3D/README.md

 ## Installation

 * Clone or download the repository.
+* Open the project in Godot and run `demo/Sky3DDemo.tscn` to test it.
 * Copy `addons/sky_3d` into your project `addons` directory.
 Create the folder if missing.
 * Open `Project -> Project Settings -> Plugins` and enable the plugin.